DJDavid98/BSExtraColorPresets/README.md

 1. Open the game settings from the main menu
 2. Go to Mod Settings
 3. Find the "Extra Color Presets" in the list on the left
-4. Enable the mod
+4. Edit the existing default preset, or add additional ones with the "Add New Preset" button
-5. Add some presets, change the colors<br>(Note: the list is scrollable even past 4 items, the UI buttons are missing for it right now but with proper controller bindings it can be scrolled)
+5. Click OK to return to the Main Menu and either play solo or join a multiplayer lobby
-6. Select the preset you want to use from the dropdown
+6. On the left side, select the "MODS" tab and then "EXTRA COLOR PRESETS"
-7. Press save
+7. Enable the overriding and select the preset you want to use from the dropdown (or leave it on Random for a random selection from all your presets)

 ### Future improvements